-“… this figure [see right] represents that which is used now, on which are put thirteen sets of strings, of which each has two strings at the unison or at the Octave, to which one could add others at the fifth, and at the fifteenth to augment the harmony.”
+“… this figure [above] represents that which is used now, on which are put thirteen sets of strings, of which each has two strings at the unison or at the Octave, to which one could add others at the fifth, and at the fifteenth to augment the harmony.”
 Could the unison, octave and double-octave psalterion stringing be a continuance of earlier medieval psaltery practice?
 There are three pieces of circumstantial evidence which suggest so.

-The first is that Mersenne states that some psalterion courses were strung “two strings … at the fifth … to augment the harmony.”
+The first is that Mersenne states that psalterion courses were strung double, either in unison or in octaves, and some courses with a third string at the fifth or fifteenth (double octave).
 He doesn’t mention which courses, but this does suggest a very different world of sound to that we’d expect in 1635.
-A number of courses together tuned in fifths would produce parallel fifths, a medieval practice long since considered unmusical.
+A number of courses together tuned in octaves and fifths would produce parallel octaves and parallel fifths, a medieval practice long since generally considered unmusical.
 An instrument that produces unisons, parallel octaves, parallel double octaves and parallel fifths is a medieval sound quite unlike anything we are used to now – nor was it the sound of the renaissance or Mersenne’s baroque period.

 Secondly, referring to his illustration, Mersenne states, “Now this [lowest] string acts as a bourdon”.
 This is a low string tuned a fourth below the adjacent string rather than diatonic step down as with the rest of the psalterion.
 Having such a bourdon or drone string was a feature of the medieval harp and vielle (fiddle), harking back to earlier practice.
 Thirdly, there is another hark back: “the strings may also be played with the quill or the fingers, like the Harpe, Mandore & Cistre [cittern]”, in other words, as well as with hammers, the psalterion may still be played like a psaltery which, by 1635, had fallen into wide disuse for more than a century.

 The evidence is circumstantial but, I would argue, strong.
 Not only did the psalterion replicate the medieval bourdon of a more-than-diatonic step down; it could have been played like its predecessor, the medieval psaltery; it was shown by Mersenne as a purely diatonic instrument when they had fallen out of favour; and it employed octave stringing which, by 1635, had fallen into disuse on any melody course of any instrument.
 Octave stringing produces parallel octaves, favoured in the medieval period and continued primarily on the lute during the renaissance, but gradually reduced during the 16th century and increasingly out of favour.
-Lutenist John Dowland, for example, wrote in 1610 that octave stringing on the melody courses of a lute was “irregular to the rules of Musicke” (in his introduction to A Varietie of Lute Lessons).
+Lutenist John Dowland, for example, wrote in 1610 that octave stringing on the melody courses of a lute was “irregular to the rules of Musicke” (in his introduction to his son Robert Dowland’s publication, A Varietie of Lute Lessons).
 This suggests that, since the psalterion retained medieval practices in several other ways, it retained the octave and fifth stringing of the psaltery.

 We have no precise details for which courses were in octaves, double octaves, fifths and unisons, but technical necessity yields some of the information.
-Since there is a minimum optimal length of a string combined with its pitch beyond which it reaches breaking point, the higher courses must have been in unison, since octave stringing always adds a string at the upper octave.
+Since there is a minimum optimal length of a string combined with its pitch beyond which it reaches breaking point, the higher courses must have been in unison if we presume that octave stringing always adds a string at the upper octave.
 Only the mid to low range can therefore have been in octaves.
 Where triple stringing is present, I suggest from experience that octaves would only work sonically with one string at the fundamental and two at the upper octave, as we find on the third triple-strung course of the renaissance cittern.
-If Mersenne’s psalterion stringing practice was derived from the psaltery then where there was triple stringing on lower courses it is possible that there was an octave added to an octave – the fundamental, “the Octave … and at the fifteenth to augment the harmony” – or possibly the fundamental, the fifth and the octave, “the Octave, to which one could add others at the fifth.”
+If Mersenne’s psalterion stringing practice was derived from the psaltery then where there was triple stringing on lower courses it is possible that there was an octave added to an octave – “the Octave … and at the fifteenth to augment the harmony” – or possibly the fundamental, the fifth and the octave, “the Octave, to which one could add others at the fifth.”

-Psaltery and psalterion (dulcimer) distinctions and evolution
+Psaltery and dulcimer: distinctions and development

-The bottom row above shows three examples of dulcimers lacking a central bridge, confirming Mersenne’s undivided courses: from De mulieribus claris – On famous women – a 15th century French copy (BnF Français 599) of the work by Florentine author Giovanni Boccaccio, first published in 1374; from the Psalter of Henry VIII, c.
+Top left is the psalterion as portrayed in Marin Mersenne’s Harmonie universelle, 1635.
+It lacks one detail we would now expect to see on a hammer dulcimer: the central bridge or bridges to divide the vibrating string length into separate pitches.
+Mersenne’s text describes the illustration in detail, including the two long bridges on either side and the small bourdon bridge (bottom left corner), stating that “the Psalterion may be made double or triple [in the pitches each course can play], by means of three or more crossing [transverse] bridges”, though his illustration doesn’t show it.
+The clear suggestion is that this is optional, and contemporaneous iconography confirms the variety in bridge numbers and placement he states.
+Since Mersenne’s psalterion has no central bridge, it has one pitch per string, confirmed by his illustrated pitches.
+The bottom row above shows three other examples of dulcimers lacking a central bridge, confirming Mersenne’s undivided courses: from De mulieribus claris – On famous women – a 15th century French copy (BnF Français 599) of the work by Florentine author Giovanni Boccaccio, first published in 1374; from the Psalter of Henry VIII, c.
 1540-1541; and from the ‘concert tapestry’, c.
 1500, now in Cluny Museum.
 It may be that this was the original form of the psalterion or hammer dulcimer, essentially a hammered psaltery, with central bridges added later.
 Top right, from a Flemish altarpiece, c.
-1490, now in the Museu de Évora, Portugal, is the first evidence of a major innovation: two bridges with a string arrangement that has triple courses crossing in two planes, which thereafter became a common feature, clearly distinguishing it organologically from the psaltery.
+1490, now in the Museu de Évora, Portugal, the first evidence of a major innovation: two bridges with a string arrangement that has triple courses crossing in two planes, which thereafter became a common feature, clearly distinguishing it organologically from the psaltery.

 Psaltery shapes and playing practices